Why diversity in picture books is so important5 Reading time

-In our book «Be Brave», you’ll meet children from six different countries presenting several different cultures.
+In our book «Welcome to School», you’ll meet children from six different countries presenting several different cultures.
 This picture book was drawn by an international team of artists from Nepal, India, Jordan, South Africa, Vietnam and Honduras.

 Diversity: A current topic

 In the vast majority of classic children’s books, diversity is still very much an exception to the rule.
 Heroes are overwhelmingly white, while black, Asian and other ethnic minority children are often bitpart characters, if they appear at all.
 According to a British study, only 4% of books published in 2017 represented these children.
 But the topic of diversity is becoming more popular in the publishing industry and being discussed more and more at a variety of events each year.

 The results of our latest survey show that the topic is also close to your hearts.
 We asked you what topics you would like for future Librio books.
 These are a just a couple of your responses: